-Such transfer does not attract tax on capital gains in the country, in which the de- merged foreign

-School of Distance Education company is incorporated 47(vica) Any transfer in a business reorganisation, of a capital asset by the predecessor co-operative bank to the successor co-operative bank 47(vicb) Any transfer by a shareholder, in a business reorganisation, of a capital asset being a share or shares held by him in the predecessor co-operative bank if the transfer is made in consideration of the allotment to him of any share or shares in the successor co-operative bank Any transfer in a demerger, of a capital asset, being a share of a foreign company (referred to in the Explanation 5 of sec.
-9(1)(i)), which derives, directly or indirectly, its value substantially from the share or shares of an Indian company, held by the demerged foreign company to the resulting foreign company, if: 47(vicc) the shareholders, holding not less than 3/4th in value of the shares of the demerged foreign company, continue to remain shareholders of the resulting foreign company; and such transfer does not attract tax on capital gains in the country in which the demerged foreign company is incorporated.
+Such transfer does not attract tax on capital gains in the country, in which the de-merged foreign company is incorporated 47(vica) Any transfer in a business reorganisation, of a capital asset by the predecessor co-operative bank to the successor co-operative bank 47(vicb) Any transfer by a shareholder, in a business reorganisation, of a capital asset being a share or shares held by him in the predecessor co-operative bank if the transfer is made in consideration of the allotment to him of any share or shares in the successor co-operative bank 47(vicc) Any transfer in a demerger, of a capital asset, being a share of a foreign company (referred to in the Explanation 5 of sec.
+9(1)(i)), which derives, directly or indirectly, its value substantially from the share or shares of an Indian company, held by the demerged foreign company to the resulting foreign company, if: a) the shareholders, holding not less than 3/4th in value of the shares of the demerged foreign company, continue to remain shareholders of the resulting foreign company; and b) such transfer does not attract tax on capital gains in the country in which the demerged foreign company is incorporated.
 Provided that the provisions of sections 391 to 394 of the Companies Act, 1956 shall not apply in case of demergers referred above.

 47(vid) Any transfer or issue of shares by the resulting company, in a scheme of demerger to the shareholders of the demerged company if the transfer or issue is made in consideration of demerger of the undertaking.
-47(vii) Any transfer by a shareholder, in a scheme of amalgamation, of share(s) held by him in the amalgamating company, if - The transfer is made in consideration of the allotment to him of any share or shares in the amalgamated company except where the shareholder itself is the amalgamated company, and The amalgamated company is an Indian company.
-47(viia) Transferred asset must be either 'foreign currency convertible bonds' or 'Global Depository Receipts'.
-Transfer has been made by a non-resident to another non-resident.
-Transfer has been made outside India
+47(vii) Any transfer by a shareholder, in a scheme of amalgamation, of share(s) held by him in the amalgamating company, if - a) The transfer is made in consideration of the allotment to him of any share or shares in the amalgamated company except where the shareholder itself is the amalgamated company, and b) The amalgamated company is an Indian company.
+47(viia) Any transfer of a capital asset, being foreign currency convertible bonds or Global Depository Receipts referred to in sec.
+115AC(1), made outside India by a non- resident to another non-resident.
+Taxpoint: a) Transferred asset must be either 'foreign currency convertible bonds' or 'Global Depository Receipts'. b) Transfer has been made by a non-resident to another non-resident. c) Transfer has been made outside India

-Any transfer, made outside India, of a capital asset being rupee denominated bond of an Indian company issued outside India, by a non-resident to another non- resident 47(viiaa) Taxpoint: In case of non-resident, any gains arising on account of appreciation of rupee against a foreign currency at the time of redemption of rupee denominated bond of an Indian company held by him, shall be ignored for the purposes of computation of full value of consideration under this section Any transfer of a capital asset, being- 47(viiab) bond or Global Depository Receipt referred to in sec.
-115AC(1); or , , rupee denominated bond of an Indian company; or derivative, or other notified securities. made by a non-resident on a recognised stock exchange located in any International financial Services Centre provided the consideration for such transaction is paid or payable in foreign currency 47(viib) Any transfer of a capital asset, being a Government Security carrying a periodic payment of interest, made outside India through an intermediary dealing in settlement of securities, by a non-resident to another non-resident
+47(viiaa) Any transfer, made outside India, of a capital asset being rupee denominated bond of an Indian company issued outside India, by a non-resident to another non- resident Taxpoint: In case of non-resident, any gains arising on account of appreciation of rupee against a foreign currency at the time of redemption of rupee denominated bond of an Indian company held by him, shall be ignored for the purposes of computation of full value of consideration under this section Any transfer of a capital asset, being- 47(viiab) a) bond or Global Depository Receipt referred to in sec.
+115AC(1); or b) rupee denominated bond of an Indian company; or c) derivative, or d) other notified securities. made by a non-resident on a recognised stock exchange located in any International financial Services Centre provided the consideration for such transaction is paid or payable in foreign currency 47(viib) Any transfer of a capital asset, being a Government Security carrying a periodic payment of interest, made outside India through an intermediary dealing in settlement of securities, by a non-resident to another non-resident